 To view more photos from the Ross family’s Amazon cruise, see their Delfin II Amazon Cruise Facebook album.

 This Travel Journal submitted by Perry Ross details his Delfin II Amazon Cruise with AdventureSmith Explorations.
-Read all worldwide cruise reviews for more insights from our alumni travelers and experts, or contact one of our Adventure Specialists to learn more about these small ship cruises and wilderness adventures: 1-877-620-2875
+Read all worldwide cruise reviews for more insights from our alumni travelers and experts, or contact one of our Adventure Specialists to learn more about family small ship cruises and adventure trips: 1-877-620-2875